jack-norrie/gpu-health-check/README.md

 ## Usage

-If you would like to replicate the plots made throughout this repo, you can run the plotting code via the docker app associated with this repo.
+If you would like to replicate the plots made throughout this repo, you can run the plotting code using Docker.
 Simply create a `/data` directory in the root of this repo with your HWiNFO64 logs.
+Additionally, be sure to name the log file containing the fan stability test `fan_stability.csv`.
 Then perform any additional configuration you desire in `src/config.py`.
-Then run the commands below to make a results directory if it does not already exist, build a docker image, and finally run this docker image.
+Finally, run the commands below to build the Docker image and run a container:

 ```bash
 mkdir -p results && \